“I can’t,” I whispered, my steps slowing to a stop.

 And then it was Henry’s turn to bear the priest’s vile regard.
 “Or practice homosexuality.”

 Henry pulled his gaze from the surrounding woods and stared at the old man.
-His profile displayed the anger that had been simmering just beneath the surface since John’s murder, frighteningly close to boiling over now.
+His profile displayed the anger that had been simmering just beneath the surface since John’s murder, frighteningly close to boiling over again.

 The priest must have noticed, for he looked away and cast his insults on the crowd.
 “Or are thieves, or greedy people, or drunkards, or are abusive, or cheat people – none of these will inherit the Kingdom of God.
 Some of you were once like that.
 But you were cleansed; you were made holy; you were made right with God by calling on the name of the Lord Jesus Christ and by the Spirit of God.
 I can only hope that the Duke of Hampshire did the same in the final moments before he passed, for if he didn’t, then we can be sure that his immortal soul now burns in the fires of hell.”